 Omondi et al. (2016) carried out a meta-analysis of studies of biochar and benefits to soil physical properties (38 papers, 128 datasets).
-Soil bulk density was reduced by an average of 7.6% across all rates and sources of biochar (wood, manure, crop residues), most of the results were for coarse textured soils, but for fine-textured soils a reduction of 9% was found.
+Soil bulk density was reduced by an average of 7.6% across all rates and sources of biochar (wood, manure, crop residues), most of the results were for coarse-textured soils, but for fine-textured soils, a reduction of 9% was found.
 Reduced bulk density would enable greater root penetration and movement of water.

 Wang et al. (2018) studied five desert soils in China from the Loess Plateau with different additions of biochar in soil columns under controlled conditions.
 Biochar was derived from mixed wood, had a pH of 9.0 and contained 83% carbon.
 Application rates were 0, 10,50,100 and 250 g biochar/kg soil (0,26,130,260 and 390 te/ha equivalent).
 Three size ranges of biochar were added: 1-2 mm, 0.25-1.0 mm and <0.25 mm grade.
-Soil was mixed with biochar and packed into columns in tubes 10 cm deep x 10 cm diameter.
+The soil was mixed with biochar and packed into columns in tubes 10 cm deep x 10 cm diameter.
 Soils were saturated from the bottom, the top of the column sealed with plastic film to stop evaporation.
 The trial lasted 33 days.

-Biochar overall increased soil water content, average across the 5 soils and 3 particle size ranges was 33.5% water content for control (no biochar) and 35.6% water content for biochar.
+Biochar overall increased soil water content, average across the 5 soils and 3 particle size ranges were 33.5% water content for control (no biochar) and 35.6% water content for biochar.
 With increasing rates of biochar water content increased, generally also as particle size range decreased the water content also increased.
-The five soils ranged from loamy clay, sandy clay loam, sandy loam and sand Example below is for just one soil, aeolian sand, at the two extremes of biochar addition in the trial, however similar results were shown for all soils:
+The five soils ranged from loamy clay, sandy clay loam, sandy loam and sand Example below is for just one soil, aeolian sand, at the two extremes of biochar addition in the trial, however, similar results were shown for all soils:

-% soil water content for aeolian sand sample, averaged across particle size ranges for rates of biochar added and lowest and highest rates of biochar in columns 4-7
+% soil water content for aeolian sand sample averaged across particle size ranges for rates of biochar added and lowest and highest rates of biochar in columns 4-7

 |Treatment||Water content||Treatment – 10 g/kg soil||Water content||Treatment 150 g/kg soil||Water content|